heavyk/shake-sphere/dear-sarah.md

 OK, I'm out.
 I'll continue monologuing here. if you'd love to answer those questions, that'd be great, but if not, that's OK too. like I said, the answers *will* find me, so don't feel any pressure or anything. kenny!

+#### 2024-01-28 10:52 - why I don't like to reread

+in the commit message, I expressed my dislike to reread. the first time I wrote the email (yesterday), I walked away with a sort of euphoria. the next time (this morning) I felt like I'd done it a little better, but I didn't feel great about the message (it felt OK). by the third time, I concludeed with "I think it's good enough..." -- a very unenthusiastic culmination of ideas, where it went from being the latest of my insights of the solar perspective of concepts (top-down - 2) vs the earth perspective of concepts (bottom-up - 5) -- to now, "well, I guess it's good enough".
+I had planned to send it right after this, but now after all of the editing, I don't really feel so good about the message.
+I prolly won't send it, and maybe try to see if I can rewrite it in verse. also, I wanted to integrate a bunch of concepts I got from reading her blog, her cheub face, and her video on cressida.

+> I think it's good enough...
+>
+> the changes are vast, and it serves as a good example as to why I dislike rereading.
+> why? because by the second or third time, I don't feel nearly as passionate about what I wrote, and usually feel much worse about it...
+I'll explain

 silvius
 redo premise